by • August 1, 2023

+We’re delving into ESB vs. Microservices.
 The Enterprise Service Bus (ESB) has reigned for more than a decade as the preferred method for connecting monolithic business applications.
-However, with digital transformation and cloud-services rising to the forefront – forethinking enterprises are racing to achieve greater agility by (1) breaking up monolithic applications into “microservices” and (2) loosely connecting them to establish a “pluggable,” service-based infrastructure.
+However, with digital transformation and cloud-services rising to the forefront – forethinking enterprises are racing to achieve greater agility.
+They’re doing this by (1) breaking up monolithic applications into “microservices” and (2) loosely connecting them to establish a “pluggable,” service-based infrastructure.

-At the same time, the term “microservices” is often mischaracterized.
-And that’s why we wrote this guide: To explain ESB vs. microservices in simple terms that anyone can understand.
+However, the term “microservices” is often mischaracterized so we’ll explain ESB vs. microservices in simple terms that anyone can understand.

 To fully understand ESB vs. microservices, it’s important to look at both technologies separately.
 We’ll start with a brief explanation of ESB (enterprise service bus) technology.

 ESBs establish data connections between monolithic applications.
-By providing users with a host of pre-built software adapters, ESBs offer a secure and “pluggable” app integration hub that establishes a communication pathway between essential enterprise business systems.
-In this way, ESBs eliminate the need for custom-coded, point-to-point integrations in many cases – which speeds up system upgrades, facilitates adding/removing applications, and boosts overall business agility and growth capabilities.
+They provide users with a host of pre-built software adapters.
+ESBs also offer a secure and “pluggable” app integration hub that establishes a communication pathway between essential enterprise business systems.
+In this way, ESBs eliminate the need for custom-code, point-to-point integrations in many cases – which speeds up system upgrades, facilitates adding/removing applications, and boosts overall business agility and growth capabilities.

 Key takeaway: The most important thing to remember about ESBs for this guide is that they focus on connecting the monolithic applications that serve an enterprise – and each of these applications performs a variety of services.